-The Module Manager heading displays information about the iQ Main Frame as well as all other modules (fader frames) and accessories connected to your CAN-Bus ports.
+The Module Manager heading displays information about the Radius control surface as well as accessories connected to your console.
 Some of these fields are for diagnostics; below is a list of those you might find useful:

-- " Address: displays the number Axia has assigned to each connected unit. - " Type: gives you the working name of the module. - " State: tells you whether or not the module is working, i.e., communicating with the Core CPU. - " Ping: Indicated ping response in ms. - " Messages, Idle Time, Uptime: All indicate diagnostic information that is related to the CAN-Bus communications.
-Tech support may request this information for troubleshooting purposes. - " Hardware Revision: displays the hardware version of the iQ module. - " Firmware Version: displays the firmware version that's loaded on the iQ module. - " Upload Firmware Group: From time to time, new module firmware may become available from Axia.
+- " Address: displays the number Axia has assigned to each connected unit. - " Type: gives you the working name of the module. - " State: tells you whether or not the module is working, i.e., communicating with the CPU. - " Ping: Indicated ping response in ms. - " Messages, Idle Time, Uptime: All indicate diagnostic information that is related to the CAN-Bus communications.
+Tech support may request this information for troubleshooting purposes. - " Hardware Revision: displays the hardware version of the Radius module. - " Firmware Version: displays the firmware version that's loaded on the Radius module. - " Upload Firmware Group: From time to time, new module firmware may become available from Axia.
 You may install new firmware by choosing Browse and then Upload.